Skip to Content

 This post may contain affiliate links.
 By clicking and making a purchase through the links, I earn a small commission at no extra cost to you.
 See my disclaimer for more information.
 This allows me to keep the site up to date and expand on resources.

-I’ve been living on and off in PV for the last two years, and it is easily my favorite nomad destination.
+Wondering what it’s like to be a Puerto Vallarta digital nomad?
+You’re in the right place!
+I’ve been living in Puerto Vallarta on and off for the last three years, and it is easily my favorite nomad destination.

 Why live In Puerto Vallarta?